-Week 14 April 12
+April 12

-- Winning group announced - Final Exam review
+Final Exam review

 Final Exam - Date, Room and Time to be determined by the Registrar

 STUDENT RESPONSIBILITIES:

 Each student is expected to come to class on time, having read the material and completed the assignments.
 Note that participation marks will be based not only on the contribution made to the class by the student but also on professionalism exhibited.
 Note: The use of cell phones is unprofessional and is distracting to the instructor and fellow students.